 Click here for everything you need to know about measurements in 4 easy steps.

-Ask for delivery at least two weeks before the wedding, and make sure everyone in the wedding party immediately upon delivery tries the garments for fit.
+Ask for delivery at least two weeks before the wedding, and make sure everyone in the wedding party tries the garments for fit immediately upon delivery.
 Then if something isn’t right, you will have plenty of time to replace it with something that is.

 Honeymoon plans?
-Have someone (e.g. Best Man) available the next day to return your rentals.
+Have someone (e.g. trusted member of the wedding party) available the next day to return your rentals.
 Online services make it easy to return with a prepaid, pre-addressed return shipping label included with your order.

-Your groomsmen are looking forward to a great party, and they know they will be walking down the aisle in a tuxedo, but it can be a tough job making sure they get measured and leave a deposit.
-There are lots of horror stories about groomsmen using local companies who wait until the last minute and then are not fitted properly.
+Members of your wedding party are looking forward to a great time, and they know they will be walking down the aisle in a tuxedo, but it can be a tough job making sure they get measured and leave a deposit.
+There are lots of horror stories about members of the wedding party using local companies who wait until the last minute and then are not fitted properly.

-Online formal companies such as Xedo can deliver each tuxedo to the groomsman’s home two weeks before the wedding.
-Then if something does not fit, they send a replacement rather than worry about making timely alterations.
+Online formal companies such as Xedo can deliver each tuxedo to homes two weeks before the wedding.
+Then if something does not fit, the company sends a replacement rather than worry about making timely alterations.